 WMO is a GWP Sponsoring Partner, one of the founding organizations of the GWP.
 In 2001, the APFM was set up as a joint programme between WMO and GWP, with the vision that WMO would provide the technical guidance and tools, while GWP would stimulate the use of the integrated flood management approach through its regional and country network.

 The links to APFM and to its tools are included in the GWP ToolBox.
 Support to capacity building and projects on the ground is provided through GWP funds.
-The use of the APFM through the HelpDesk needs to be intensified, as a range of integrated flood management projects can now be supported.
+Together with WMO, GWP is a Co-Sponsoring Institution of teh APFM, providing seconded staff to the Technical Support Unit, and constinuously seeking opportunities for the implementation of IFM through the HelpDesk and organizing regularly capacity building workshops based on APFM training materials.